top of page

 • Who do you see?

-I am happy to see any female or AFAB person aged 18 and over who think they might have an autistic and or ADHD neurotype.
+I am happy to see anyone aged 16 and over who think they might have an autistic and/or ADHD neurotype.

 • What are your work days and business hours?